China's civilian fleet a potent force in Asia's disputed seas

-BEIJING/HONG KONG From harassing Filipino fishing boats and monitoring oil exploration off Vietnam to playing cat-and-mouse with the Japanese coastguard, China's expanding fleet of civilian patrol vessels have become the enforcers in disputed Asian waters.
+BEIJING/HONG KONG, March 6 From harassing Filipino fishing boats and monitoring oil exploration off Vietnam to playing cat-and-mouse with the Japanese coastguard, China's expanding fleet of civilian patrol vessels have become the enforcers in disputed Asian waters.

 The ships of the recently unified Chinese coastguard are a fixture around the disputed islands and shoals of the South and East China Seas.
 While the ships don't have the weaponry of military vessels, thus reducing the risk a confrontation could get out of control, they still represent a potent show of sovereignty.